 Our world has always been driven by tools & technology.
 For me, digitalization is just the next step.
 From a young age, I was interested in digital artifacts and connected consequences.
 Therefore, it feels natural to use and especially shape digital tools.
 As a side-effect, you may find me dabbling in unusual and new technologies in my free time.

 People are not only functions or roles.
-Everybody contributes different skillsets, experiences, and mindsets to the conversation.
+Everybody contributes different skill sets, experiences, and mindsets to the conversation.
 I really believe that the best work is done when people put their heads together and draw from each other's knowledge.
-This is why I love cross-functional teams with individuals having deep knowledge and experience in specific fields.
+This is why I love cross-functional and diverse teams with individuals having deep knowledge and experience in specific fields.
 I believe, the unique distribution of skills between team members should be embraced and fostered.